thejawker/rennen/readme.md

-# run ren rennen 🏃
+# run ren rennen 🏃🏃‍♀️‍➡️

-rennen (Dutch for running) runs a predefined set of commands simultaneously and has the option to trigger individual commands. it's designed to be simple, clean, and easy to use.
+ren (Dutch for run) runs a predefined set of commands simultaneously and has the option to trigger individual commands. it's designed to relief you from having to remember a zillion commands to type in before you can get to work.

 <img alt="Welcome to VHS" src="https://github.com/thejawker/rennen/blob/main/ren.gif" width="800" />

 ## installation

-right now i really have only tested it on mac so dunno if it works on windows or linux
+there's only mac support for the moment, linux and windows _m i g h t_ come in the future. kinda depends you know...

 ### mac
 ```bash